BrettSeifried/foundations-1-notes/oct-20th/notes.md

 ## app.js logic
 * make function called generateFruit() - know we will sue mutliple times, want to isolate into own function
     * generate 2 rnadom fruit
+    * While loop incase 2 numbers repeat
     * call showFruit for each
     * render the fruit on the page